Chair: Professor David de Roure, Director, Oxford eResearch Centre

 Chair: Professor David De Roure, Oxford e-Research Centre

 Up to four members nominated by the chairs of divisional IT committees or equivalent.
-These members should be drawn from academic or senior administrative staff where possible: Dr Jacob Dahl (Humanities); Tony Brett (Medical Sciences)
+These members should be drawn from academic or senior administrative staff where possible: Dr Jacob Dahl (Humanities); Tony Brett (Medical Sciences), Matthew Treavis (Social Sciences)

-One member nominated by Conference of Colleges ICT Steering Committee: Simon Mortimore, Head of IT, Merton, Oriel and Corpus Christi Colleges
+One member nominated by Conference of Colleges ICT Steering Committee: John Tranter, Bursar, St. Cross College

 One member of the IT Architecture Advisory Group (ITAG): Dr Keith Gillow, Director of IT and Physical Resources, Mathematical Institute